d-padmanabhan/aws-eks-karpenter/README.md

 ---

-**Made with ❤️ for the Kubernetes and DevOps community**
+**Made with love for the Kubernetes and DevOps community**

-If you find this project helpful, please give it a ⭐️!
+If you find this project helpful, please give it a star!